 Cloud Cisticola (C. textrix) is common in very short to medium grassland that has bare patches of ground between tufts of grass.
 It occurs on gentle slopes and plains that are well-drained.

-Rattling Cisticola (C. chiniana) can be described as a savannah cisti- cola because it prefers areas with scattered small to medium trees.
+Rattling Cisticola (C. chiniana) can be described as a Savannah Cisti- cola because it prefers areas with scattered small to medium trees.
 It may even occur in grasslands that are subject to bush encroachment.

-Neddicky Cisticola (C. fulvicapilla) is usually found in the under- story of broadleaf woodland and acacia.
+Neddicky Cisticola (C. fulvicapilla) is usually found in the under- story of broadleaf woodland and Acacia.

 The Red-faced Cisticola (C. erythrops), a plain-backed species, prefers moist areas close to water where it can be found on the edges of reed beds and in the leafy understory of riverine wood- lands.
 It also occurs in tall lush grass (Peacock, 2012).